 Adore the colorful details, such as the rainbow chairs, iron flower fence, and the "ever-blooming" tulip fence.
+That's a lot of work painting those "gingerbread" detailing, but so worth it. |

 The best way to say farewell to summer is visiting a little shore town.
 It's bustling with the summer-home people moving out, last tours being given (the trolley we went on was the last ride of the season), and partaking in the last hurrah of what the seasonal shops have to offer before locking up.